-- 64.5.1 For a Manufacturer or a WRC Team, a list of linked rallies intended to be run with the same transmission and spare parts must be notified to the FIA prior to the first rally in which they will take part as: - 1 link of 2 rallies per car and 3 links of 3 rallies per seasonally allocated car number for a Manufacturer or a WRC Team which has nominated all Championship rallies. - 4 links of 2 rallies per seasonally allocated car number for a WRC Team which has nominated 10-12 rallies. - 3 links of 2 rallies per seasonally allocated car number for a WRC Team which has nominated 7, 8 or 9 rallies.
+- 64.5.1 For a Manufacturer or a WRC Team, a list of linked rallies intended to be run with the same transmission and spare parts must be notified to the FIA prior to the first rally in which they will take part as: - 2 links of 2 rallies per car,1 link of 3 rallies and 1 link of 4 rallies per seasonally allocated car number for a Manufacturer or a WRC Team which has nominated all Championship rallies. - 4 links of 2 rallies per seasonally allocated car number for a WRC Team which has nominated 10-12 rallies. - 3 links of 2 rallies per seasonally allocated car number for a WRC Team which has nominated 7, 8 or 9 rallies.